jbante/FM-JSON-Types/README.md

 [1]: https://fmhelp.filemaker.com/help/16/fmp/en/#page/FMP_Help/json-functions.html "FileMaker documentation on JSON functions"

 JSON does not have a broad palette of scalar data types to choose from: text, number, boolean, and null.
-On top of that, FileMaker's JSONGetElement function always returns a text result, even when the serialized JSON value is a number or boolean.
+On top of that, incoming JSON data may inappropriately format boolean or numeric data as text.
 Sending and receiving data with correct types requires more logic on top of the new JSON functions.

 This module uses [ISO 8601 format][2] for dates, times, and timestamps.
 This is the most popular method for representing such data used by web services, so this module is also useful for integrating web services with FileMaker applications.